Tonomy-Foundation/Antelope-SSI-Toolkit/README.md

-# EOSIO Self-sovereign identity (SSI) Toolkit
+# Antelope (formerly EOSIO) Self-sovereign identity (SSI) Toolkit

-A toolkit allowing EOSIO accounts to send verifiable credentials and use DIDComm.
+A toolkit allowing Antelope accounts to send verifiable credentials and use DIDComm.

 # Usage
 ## Create a and verify a credential